PaerrePatoriku/iam-demo/Readme.md

 Adding role based auth demos
 Adding styling and more visual content to the react app
 Proper session related ui elements such as logout and an improved login.

+Fix up stuff with keycloak:
+- Ui flash problems, nonpersistent client (add global auth state)
+- _jwt is also set to be non reactive variable -> persist in the global auth
+- replace onload with check-sso
+- embedded login